shajra/nix-project/doc/nix-usage-flakes.md

 Similarly to `nix build`, `nix shell` accepts installables as positional arguments to select packages to put on the `PATH`.

-The command to run within the shell is specified after the `--command` switch. `nix shell` runs the command in a shell set up with a `PATH` environment variable that includes all the `bin` directories provided by the selected packages.
+The command to run within the shell is specified after the `--command` option. `nix shell` runs the command in a shell set up with a `PATH` environment variable that includes all the `bin` directories provided by the selected packages.

-If you only want to enter an interactive shell with the configured `PATH`, you can drop the `--command` switch and following arguments.
+If you only want to enter an interactive shell with the configured `PATH`, you can drop the `--command` option and following arguments.

 `nix shell` also supports an `--ignore-environment` flag that restricts `PATH` to only packages selected, rather than extending the `PATH` of the caller's environment.
 With `--ignore-environment`, the invocation is more sandboxed.